paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-049-support-of-peace-treaty-between-egypt-and-israel.md

 (1) The United States may use contractors to provide logistical support to the Multinational Force and Observers under this section in lieu of providing such support through a logistical support unit comprised of members of the United States Armed Forces.

-(2) Notwithstanding subsections (a) and (b) of this section and [section 3426(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section3426/b&num=0&edition=prelim), support by a contractor under this subsection may be provided without reimbursement whenever the President determines that such action enhances or supports the national security interests of the United States.
+(2) Notwithstanding subsections (a) and (b) and [section 3426(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section3426/b&num=0&edition=prelim), support by a contractor under this subsection may be provided without reimbursement whenever the President determines that such action enhances or supports the national security interests of the United States.

 ### Statutory Notes